vista-/vrnetlab/cisco/iol/README.md

 # Cisco IOL (IOS on Linux)

-This is the containerlab/vrnetlab image Cisco IOL.
+This is the containerlab/vrnetlab image for Cisco IOL (IOS On Linux).

 CML recently introduced IOL-XE which compared to other Cisco images, runs very lightly since it executes purely as a binary and has no requirement for a virtualisation layer.